Back to blog

 “Relevance shows your reader that you GET them.
 And by getting them, you’re a partner aligned toward success.
 You just might make their lives easier.
 And you just might make them more money.”

-5. Emphasize their pain points in your cold email
+Emphasize pain points in cold email freelance

 One way to establish relevancy is to use your clients’ language in when you send cold emails for freelance jobs to demonstrate that you understand their pain points.